 No, the COVID-19 vaccines do not contain aborted fetal cells.
-However, Johnson & Johnson did use fetal cell lines — not fetal tissue — when developing and producing their vaccine, while Pfizer and Moderna used fetal cell lines to test their vaccines and make sure that they work.
+However, Johnson & Johnson did use fetal cell lines — not fetal tissue — when developing and producing their vaccine, while Pfizer, Moderna and Novavax used fetal cell lines to test their vaccines and make sure that they work.

 Fetal cell lines are grown in a laboratory and were started with cells from elective abortions that occurred several decades ago in the 1970s-80s.
 They are now thousands of generations removed from the original fetal tissue.
 None of the COVID-19 vaccines use fetal cells derived from recent abortions.

 We understand this is a sensitive issue, and specifically important to religious communities.
 We’d like to provide some additional context on this topic.
 On Jan.
 27, the California Catholic Conference noted in an official statement that they support the use of all COVID-19 vaccines, including the Johnson & Johnson vaccine, to prevent the continued spread of COVID-19.
 Pope Francis also publicly supported COVID-19 vaccination and the Vatican has issued a statement saying it is morally acceptable to receive COVID-19 vaccines that have used cell lines from aborted fetuses in their research and production process.